Living on a Boat

 Do you need lots of stuff on a boat?

-Not so straight forward this one because most of us who live aboard accumulate loads of junk.
+This one is not so straightforward because most of us who live aboard accumulate loads of junk.
 Lockers fill before you know it”!
 The point is, can you live without your junk?
 “I don’t throw things away, I become very attached to my stuff, but I can live without it”.
 “I find the more I have, the more I want.”
 Strip back in your mind to the absolute minimum of what you need to survive.
-The answer should come back to a few food calories a day, access to clean fresh water, and a feeling of well being.
-A feeling of well is the goal for life aboard a boat.
+The answer should come back to a few food calories a day, access to clean, fresh water, and a feeling of healthy being.
+A feeling of the well is the goal for life aboard a boat.

 Location Location Location

 The location of your boat is an interesting point that we can dwell on a little.
-Living on a Boat can be much the same as living in a busy neighbourhood.
+Living on a Boat can be much like living in a busy neighbourhood.
 You might be someone who keeps yourself reasonably quiet.
-At some point, you are going to start talking to others around the Marina.
-The odd thing about that is how long it takes to get to know people.
+At some point, you will start talking to others around the Marina.
+The odd thing is how long it takes to get to know people.
 And how uninterested people are with each other.
-For sure, you will notice others on boats during times when most are away or living at home (most mid-week times), but again, a few months R&R away from home is perfectly normal.
+You will surely notice others on boats when most are away or living at home (most mid-week times), but again, a few months R&R away from home is perfectly normal.
 Marina operators become aware of individuals who appear to be different.
 Perhaps your boat starts to acquire a liveaboard look.
-Lots of unused stuff lying around on deck or, dare I say, looks a little untidy.
-The Marina might then question you about living aboard, but that could be a year or two from the actual date you decided to make the boat your home.
-Have in your mind living on-board is temporary, or be prepared to be rejected by many Marina’s if you declare this from the beginning.
+Lots of unused stuff lying around on the deck or looks a little untidy.
+The Marina might then question you about living aboard, but that could be a year or two from when you decided to make the boat your home.
+Have in your mind living on board is temporary, or be prepared to be rejected by many Marina if you declare this from the beginning.

 What is the problem with living on my boat in the Marina?

-Almost all Marina operations provide temporary space for individuals?
+Almost all Marina operations provide temporary space for individuals.
 Marinas could not cope if nobody went home.
 At peak times, almost every Marina struggles to provide adequate facilities for all berth holders.
-Therefore, if you are clearly permanently living on-board, you might be ejected and not understand why.
-On the positive side, most Marina operators turn a blind eye to live aboard’s.
+Therefore, if you are permanently living on board, you might be ejected and not understand why.
+On the positive side, most Marina operators look the other way to live aboard’s.
 As you become part of the Marina community, if you fit in with the look and feel of the space you occupy, you will most likely find no one cares or questions how long you stay on your boat.
-After all, it is not any concern provided the Marina operator does not get complaints.
+After all, it is not a concern, provided the Marina operator does not get complaints.

 We recently moved to a bigger office and can now be found in the new part of Port Ginsta amongst the bigger yachts.
-If you are interested in becoming a yacht broker by joining our Group, please contact us to find out more.
+If you want to become a yacht broker by joining our Group, please get in touch with us to learn more.